getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 **Upgrade**: The parent bundle will execute the upgrade action, but it will not change anything about the existing dependency.

 **Invoke**: Any changes that happen here **will** change the existing dependency.
-It will be on the user to handle propgating those changes to other parent bundles if needed.
+It will be the responsibility of the user to handle propagating those changes to other parent bundles if needed.

 **Uninstall**: The parent bundle will be uninstalled, but the existing dependency will not be and need to be uninstalled in a separate command.